 - Did you receive a written warranty?

 The Written Proposal

 It’s more than a scribbled price on the back of a business card.
-Make sure the scope of work and pricing is clear before choosing a company.
+You should understand the scope of work and pricing.

 - Does each proposal accurately describe the work you want done, which you discussed with the estimator?

 - Is there a complete list of all the items for painting as well as any exclusions?